 Ignorance definitely is not bliss

 Sometimes, I like to try to convince myself that I’m the very best at inbound marketing and lead gen. Then, I crack open a nice craft beer, dig into my social feeds, and find dozens of people who have things to teach me on a daily basis.
-I’m constantly reminded that there others who are smarter, faster, wealthier, or better-connected than I am.
+I’m constantly reminded that there are others who are smarter, faster, wealthier, or better-connected than I am.
 There are things I can learn from all of these people.
 Rather than let it get me down, I seek out their knowledge.

 Take-away #17: Every time I learn something new, I grow.